ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 ### Build Binary

-Running the below command will create an `avalanchego` binary inside the `build/` directory and will install the coreth `evm` binary inside the `build/plugins` directory.
+Running the below command will create an `avalanchego` binary inside the `build/` directory and will install the Coreth `evm` binary inside the `build/plugins` directory.
 For more information on running a node, please refer [this](../nodes/build/run-avalanche-node-manually.md).

 ```bash
 ./scripts/build.sh